kiharakarua/gworld-scim/README.md

 ## Related Guides

 - Hibernate Validator ([guide](https://quarkus.io/guides/validation)): Validate object properties (field, getter) and method parameters for your beans (REST, CDI, JPA)
 - RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A JAX-RS implementation utilizing build time processing and Vert.x.
-This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
+This schemaExtension is not compatible with the quarkus-resteasy schemaExtension, or any of the extensions that depend on it.
 - OpenTelemetry ([guide](https://quarkus.io/guides/opentelemetry)): Use OpenTelemetry to trace services
 - OpenTelemetry exporter: OTLP ([guide](https://quarkus.io/guides/opentelemetry)): Enable OTLP Exporter for OpenTelemetry
 - Logging JSON ([guide](https://quarkus.io/guides/logging#json-logging)): Add JSON formatter for console logging